AT&T WirelessSM

 Do I need to remove International Day Pass after my trip ends?

-No need to remove International Day Pass once you return home.
-International Day Pass will remain dormant on your wireless plan, and you won’t be charged while in the U.S. You’ll be ready to use your phone on your next overseas trip (so long as the destination is one of the 210+ supported by International Day Pass) and you won’t be charged for International Day Pass again until then.
+You don't need to remove International Day Pass when you come home.
+It’ll stay inactive on your plan, and you won't be charged while you're in the U.S. You'll be ready to use your phone on your next trip abroad, as long as the destination is one of the 210+ supported destinations.
+You won't be charged for International Day Pass again until then.

 What do I do if I have a service issue when I’m traveling abroad?

-Most international service issues can be solved by turning your phone off for one minute and then back on.
-For trouble using data, confirm Data Roaming is turned on in your device Settings.
-If the issue persists, call AT&T international customer care at +1.314.925.6925 (this is a free call from your AT&T wireless phone).
+Most international service issues can be fixed by turning your phone off and on.
+If you’re having trouble using data, check that Data Roaming feature is turned on.
+You can see this in your device Settings.
+If you’re still having problems, call AT&T international customer care at +1.314.925.6925.
+This is a free call from your AT&T cell phone.

-When should I not use the International Day Pass?
+When is it best not to sign up for the International Day Pass?

 Can I use my AT&T cell phone for free in Canada?